YeoLab/skipper/README.md

 Skipper can be run like any other Snakemake workflow.

-Create a new directory to store output in addition to the Snakemake and config files.
+Create a new directory to store output, copy the Snakemake and config files, and make all edits necessary to the config file.
 In the `all` rule of the `Skipper.py` file, comment out output that you do not wish to inspect.

+Remember to load the Snakemake environment before running

+`mamba activate snakemake`

 Use the dry run function to confirm that Snakemake can parse all the information: